Py-Fix/GTAV_Modding/LSPDFR_Rage/EN/Install_LSPDFR.md

 You need to install [ScriptHook](http://www.dev-c.com/gtav/scripthookv/) and [Native Trainer](http://www.dev-c.com/gtav/nativetrainer/) into the [official website](http://www.dev-c.com/gtav/)
 At the moment *native trainer* is on the *scripthook download*

+For other plugins like radio call :
+//*Albo plugins will crash the jeu*//